Frequently Asked Questions for Session Submissions

 Workshops are interactive educational sessions for attendees.
 Workshops focused on science communication and professional development are strongly encouraged and all should get attendees out of their seats.

-Lunch and Learn sessions are one-hour sessions taking place during the lunch break at the conference.
-Lunch and Learn sessions should be highly engaging and interesting in order to attract attendees during this time.
+Lunch and Learn sessions are one-hour mini-workshops taking place during the lunch break at the conference.
+Lunch and Learn sessions should be highly engaging, educational, and interesting in order to attract attendees during this time.

 If I submit a Program Symposia proposal but it is not accepted, do I have to resubmit the symposium proposal to the Section or Member Symposia program?